alshedivat/al-folio/_pages/log.md

 </details>
   <details>
   <summary markdown="span"> March 8 </summary>
   Wrote up and submitted my assignment, attended Math 626.
 We constructed the stationary distribution for an irreducible Markov chain with a positively recurrent state.
 Started talking about periods of Markov chains and aperiodic Makrov chains.
 Completed Chapter 3 of Sutton/Barto and reviewed chapter 2, added my questions to Workflowy.
-Alekh Agrawal et al's RL book seems way more mathematically sound and attractive.
+Alekh Agarwal et al's RL book seems way more mathematically sound and attractive.
 Once I get a general overview of things from Sutton/Barto and Silver, I'll go to that book.
 </details>
 </details>
 </details>